Akshay107app/Project_teams/README.md

 There are many different types of teams that can be involved in an IT project, including:

 ## Project team
--A temporary team that is assembled to address a specific issue, implement a system, or bring about a change.
+- A temporary team that is assembled to address a specific issue, implement a system, or bring about a change.
 A project team for an IT project may include a project manager, subject matter expert, and business analyst.

 ## Operations team
 - A permanent team that is responsible for the technology infrastructure, such as networks, data centers, and web services.